 A total of 148 patients, 121 males and 27 females were included into this analysis.
-Personal and medical history, anthropometrical and biochemical characteristics of the study sample are given in table 1.
-Correlations between fT4 concentrations and natriuretic peptides are given in figure 1.
-Free thyroxine concentration was in continuous manner significantly positively associated with NT-proBNP and BNP (Fig.1).
+Personal and medical history, anthropometrical and biochemical characteristics of the study sample are given in Table 1.
+Correlations between fT4 concentrations and natriuretic peptides are shown in Figure 1.
+Free thyroxine concentration was significantly positively associated with NT-proBNP and BNP in a continuous manner (Fig. 1).